 Beyond the basics on how to wear suspenders listed above:

 - Don’t wear your suspenders with a belt: This also applies if you’re wearing suspender pants.
-Essentially, due to their origins, suspenders worn with a belt are redundant, even if you’re putting them on for decorative purposes.
+Essentially, due to their origins, suspenders worn with a belt are kind of redundant, even if you’re putting them on for decorative purposes.

 - Match your suspenders’ material to your shoes: Putting on a set of leather suspenders?
 Make sure you’re not wearing a set of canvas lace-ups.
 In reverse, if you’re dressing up for a formal occasion, keep your textile suspenders in the closet.